 Have you ever wondered what an IP address is or what 192.168.0.1 refers to?
 It's impossible to avoid maths when talking about IPs, so this is slightly longer and more complex than the other uSwitch guides.

 But weather the storm because we think you'll find it very helpful.
-Aside from the fact that everyone should know a little about how stuff works, it's handy to be able to spot basic connection problems and understand technicians when they talk jargon.
+Aside from the fact that everyone should know a little about how stuff like this works, it's handy to be able to spot basic connection problems and understand technicians when they use jargon.

-Put simply, the people who were playing around with the early internet needed a way of identifying computer systems when they connected together, something like a phone number - if you dial the same number, you always get the same computer.
+Basically, the people who were playing around with the early internet needed a way of identifying computer systems when they connected together, similar to a phone number: If you dial the same number, you always get the same computer.

 Checking your IP